snap-one/docs-driverworks-api/source/includes/9_helper/_15-RecordHistory.md

 ## RecordHistory

 Helper Function that writes history events to the History Agent database.
-For more information regarding the History Agent, please see the Proxy and Protocol Guide: Security System Controller documentation delivered in this SDK.

 ###### Available from 1.6.0.